-Unlike the all-powerful but under-characterised Parent Ex Machina, the reader/viewer knows about The Protagonist's parents.
-They have friends outside the home, hobbies that take them out of the house and full time jobs.
-The audience will also be able to discern what kind of relationship the two have as a couple – whether they're still as starry-eyed over each other as they were when they started dating, or on the brink of divorce.
-They will have quirks, character strengths and character failings.
+Unlike the all-powerful but undercharacterised Parent ex Machina, the reader/viewer knows about The Protagonist's parents.
+They have friends outside the home, hobbies that take them out of the house, and full-time jobs.
+The audience will also be able to discern what kind of relationship the two have as a couple – whether they're still as starry-eyed over each other as they were when they started dating, or making each other miserable and on the brink of divorce.
+In any event, they will have their own quirks, character strengths, and character failings.

 If this happens in a family of sufficiently high social standing, particularly in a medieval setting (being a king requires a lot of work, you know), there is a chance that the protagonist and/or one or more of his siblings may become Royally Screwed Up as a result.

 Unlike Parent ex Machina, these parents aren't infallible, and they can't solve all of their kids' problems because they can barely handle their own.
 Their son or daughter can't blithely assume that "dad will take care of it," because he won't.
 Or he can't.
 Or he'll try to and fail spectacularly.

 To compensate, there's usually an alternative mentor who fills in for the absent or ineffective parent.
 If not, the child will be an adult long before his time as being the Only Sane Man in a crazy family will force them to take care of themselves.
 If they're the oldest sibling, they'll probably be the "alternative parent."
 Again, Good Parents sometimes also fit into this category.
 A good parent in a bad situation may be forced to neglect or leave their beloved child, may get caught up in Anger Born of Worry, or might just be so embarrassing that it impacts the kid's social life.

 Someone who believes in Honor Thy Parent may point out that parents still deserve respect despite their failings; how much the child agrees with that is up to them.